pbrink231/quickbooks-node-promise/readme.md

 ## Query

-The query is used to search for a resource.
+The query is used to search for a resources.
 The query is a javascript object, array of query items that will be converted to a query string.
 You can also create your own query string instead.
-The query string is used to search for the resource.
+Quickbooks does not allow OR in the where statement so all filters will be joined by AND.

 There are two main methods for querying. find[EntityName] and count[EntityName].
-The find method will return the resource and the count method will return the count of the resource.
+The find method will return the resources and the count method will return the count of the resources.

+### Special query properties

+- limit: The limit is the number of resources to return.
+The default is 100.
+The max is 1000.  special default of 1000 if fetchAll is true
+- offset: The offset is the number of resources to skip.
+The default is 0. converts to startposition in the query string by adding 1
+- asc: The asc is the field name to sort by in ascending order.
+The default is undefined.
+Cannot be used with desc or sort
+- desc: The desc is the field name to sort by in descending order.
+The default is undefined.
+Cannot be used with asc or sort
+- sort: The sort is an array of field names to sort by.
+The default is undefined.
+Cannot be used with asc or desc
+- fetchAll: The fetchAll is a boolean to fetch all the resources.
+The default is false.
+If true, will make multiple requests to get all the resources.
+Limit and offset will be used so setting a smaller limit will make more requests to fetch all the resources.
+If limit is not set, a default limit of 1000 will be used.

-### Examples
+### Find

+The find method is used to find resources.

 ```javascript
 const customers = await qbo.findCustomers({
   Id: "1234",